SilentComics/Strip/README.md

 ![screenshot]

-If ever this becomes a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.
+If this ever become a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.

 Coding is the *learning by doing* side of the project for me.
 Suggestions and tips from users, actual developers, designers and lovers of comics are welcome.